bioinfodlsu/phage-host-prediction/README.md

   - This award is conferred by the National Academy of Science and Technology, the highest recognition and scientific advisory body of the Philippines, to recognize outstanding research outputs on engineering and technology at the collegiate level.
   - The presentation can be viewed [here](https://fb.watch/oKx7G6gwLi/) (29:35&ndash;39:51), and the slides can be accessed via this [link](https://docs.google.com/presentation/d/1Rdjy6l3gnIzcRnAccq2sddltEdJV4g-V1frYc4ge4tQ/edit?usp=sharing).

-If you find our work useful, please consider citing:
+If you find PHIEmbed useful, please consider citing:

 ```
 @article{10.1371/journal.pone.0289030,